faaeeL/skillsapi/USAGE.md

   (any owner) - a target-event veto plus a direct damage block cover the owner/sibling case in both directions (a summon can't hurt its owner, and the owner can't hurt their own summon either).
-Cross-owner summon-vs-summon targeting is additionally self-corrected every `ai_interval_ticks`: each minion re-validates whatever target it currently has, not just brand new picks, since vanilla "hurt by" revenge AI can set a target through a path that skips the Bukkit target-event entirely on some mobs/versions - so a bad target only sticks for one tick at most instead of indefinitely.
+Cross-owner summon-vs-summon targeting is additionally self-corrected every `ai.interval_ticks`: each minion re-validates whatever target it currently has, not just brand new picks, since vanilla "hurt by" revenge AI can set a target through a path that skips the Bukkit target-event entirely on some mobs/versions - so a bad target only sticks for one tick at most instead of indefinitely.
-- Idle summons auto-target the nearest valid `LivingEntity` (excludes players, armor stands, its own owner, and any tracked summon regardless of owner) within `aggro_radius` every `ai_interval_ticks`.
+- Idle summons auto-target the nearest valid `LivingEntity` (excludes players, armor stands, its own owner, and any tracked summon regardless of owner) within `ai.aggro_radius` every `ai.interval_ticks`.
-- Idle summons instantly assist when the owner damages a non-summon, non-player entity within `aggro_radius`.
+- Idle summons instantly assist when the owner damages a non-summon, non-player entity within `ai.aggro_radius`.
-- Idle summons beyond `follow_radius` path back to the caster at `move_speed`.
+- Idle summons beyond `ai.follow_radius` path back to the caster at `ai.move_speed`.
-- `max_active` checked pre-spawn. `refuse` fails the cast; `dismiss_oldest` frees a slot.
+- `cap.max` checked pre-spawn. `refuse` fails the cast; `dismiss_oldest` frees a slot.
 - `duration_ticks: -1` = lives until death/dismiss.
 Positive value = auto-despawn (with `POOF` particle) after that many ticks.
 - Deaths are auto-cleaned from tracking via `EntityDeathEvent`.